terraform-ibm-modules/terraform-ibm-secrets-manager-secret/README.md

 - `secret_type` : The type of the secret.
 - `secret_labels` : Any labels to attach to the secret.

-The following attributes and paramters are supported when storing arbitrary secrets:
+The following attributes and parameters are supported when storing arbitrary secrets:

 - `secret_payload_password`: The payload (for arbitrary secrets) or password (for username and password credentials) of the secret.